rollover the hotspots to check the conditions

 Although intelligent, American Bombay cats are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses American Bombay Cats are prone to include chronic disease such as diabetes; heart problems such as hypertrophic cardiomyopathy; eye issues such as glaucoma; congenital conditions such as nasal dermoids; and thyroid problems such as hyperthyroidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your American Bombay cat has the misfortune of inheriting more than a strikingly colored coat, you’re protected.